 Results

-When we have predictions, we can compare them with real labels of train data.
-For this we build a confusion matrix for each classifier and calculate precision, recall, Fscore and accuracy metrics:
+When we have predictions, we can compare them with original labels of train data.
+For this, we build a confusion matrix for each classifier and calculate precision, recall, Fscore and accuracy metrics:

 Table 1.
 Comparison of three classifiers